Marina3927/Typora/physics.md

 a slender **uniform** rod = linear density of mass = $\rho = constant$

 Find the **tension** function of rope/chain...

+coefficient of Static >= kinetic friction

+Teflon on teflon (the layer on frying pan)

 ### c5 Applying Newton's Laws